-Even though the heat of summer is dying down and the fall temperatures are beginning to set in, there are still plenty of times when the home chef doesn’t feel like turning on the oven.
+We all have plenty of times when we don’t feel like turning on the oven.
 As a matter of fact, standing over a hot oven after a long run or a tiresome day at work sounds utterly dreadful.
 Luckily, the culinary world is creative, and there are tons of cooking methods and recipes that don’t require using an oven and still taste incredible.

 This traditional Hawaiian dish has gone mainstream, and we couldn’t be more thrilled.
 Made with your choice of rice and topped with sushi-grade raw fish and crunchy raw veggies, poke bowls are the trendiest non-oven recipes to hit the Internet.
 Save $10 or more by making your own at home with salmon, avocado and homemade spicy mayo.

 Zesty Tuna Lettuce Wraps